Skip to content

 Valuation and surveys

-The lender will have the property valued.
-You can also pay for your own survey to uncover any hidden issues before you’re committed.
+The lender arranges its own valuation of the property.
+You can also pay for a survey of your own to catch any hidden problems before you are committed.

 11. 11